Make an informed decision on choosing your next (or first) childcare provider.

 There’s an app for that!

-Use Winnie and search for “daycare” to find daycare options in your area and what parents have to say about them.
+Use Winnie's daycare directory to find daycare options in your area and what parents have to say about them.
 Or for an individual sitter or nanny, try UrbanSitter, Trusted or an agency like Sensible Sitters.

 Be on the Lookout